How to Do Excel Encoding (Check and Change)

 Importing text file in Excel

-• From the dropdown, scroll down and select US-ASCII.
+• Scroll down and select US-ASCII.

-• Press the Load button at the bottom right.
+• Press the Load button at the bottom-right.

 Selecting File Origin of a file in Excel